ComposableFi/composable/specifications/cosmwasm/SPEC.md

 Proper gas metering is achieved in two steps:
 1. **Benchmarking**: Each instruction is benchmarked to determine the cost of its execution.
-2. **Injecting Gas Metering**: Gas metering is injected to the code by using [wasm_instrument](https://github.com/paritytech/wasm-instrument).
-This process injects a call to the gas function for every execution or path/code block (function call, if, else, etc.) with the associated execution cost parameter.
-Therefore, it computes the overall total cost and makes sure that every code block is paid before getting executed.
+2. **Injecting Gas Metering**: Gas metering is injected into the code by using [wasm_instrument](https://github.com/paritytech/wasm-instrument).
+This process injects a call into the gas function for every execution or path/code block (function call, if, else, etc.) with the associated execution cost parameter.
+Therefore, it computes the overall total cost and ensures that every code block is paid before getting executed.

 Then, whenever a contract entrypoint is called, the pallet checks if the instrumentation version is up-to-date.
 In case not, the code gets re-instrumented to ensure proper gas metering.